Christoph Rothenbücher

 Meanings of power and powers of meaning in international relations

-Russia’s invasion of Ukraine, the pandemic and Beijing’s new Silkroad (officially “Belt and Road Initiative” – BRI; and its dubious future after the invasion) complicated the People’s Republic of China’s (PRC’s) status in the international community, urging the question what rules-based international orders and the dispositions of rising powers towards them are.
-The world order experiences a metamorphosis and the reactions to this are manifold and of outstanding interest to International Relations Studies (IR).
-World order describes the cultural, political and material meanings of power.
-Major conflicts of the early-mid 21st century, however, ignite on the power of meanings: What, if it exists at all, is the weakness of the West?
-What is the meaning of sovereignty concerning responsibilities to protect but also in the light of border infringements?
-How do legitimacy and democracy correlate?
+Russia’s invasion of Ukraine, the pandemic and Beijing’s new Silkroad (officially “Belt and Road Initiative” – BRI; and its dubious future after the invasion) complicated the People’s Republic of China’s (PRC’s) status in the international community, urging the question what rules-based international orders (RBIOs) and the dispositions of rising powers towards them are.
+World order describes the cultural, social, political and material meanings of power in the international arena.
+Major conflicts, however, still ignite on the power of meanings of sovereignty, liberty and justice in global transcultural zones: Is the regression of 'Western' IR creating the new Cold War?
+Is De-Globalization the leitmotif of this era?
+Are European governments returning to state-centered foreign policy because China made them follow its example?

 Forschungsinteressen